j3rrywan9/scala-notes/sbt_reference_manual.md

 #### Inspecting scopes

 In sbt shell, you can use the `inspect` command to understand keys and their scopes.
+Try `inspect Test/fullClasspath`:

 "Provided by" points you to the scoped key that defines the value, in this case `ProjectRef(uri("file:/tmp/hello/"), "root") / Test / fullClasspath` (which is the `fullClasspath` key scoped to the `Test` configuration and the `ProjectRef(uri("file:/tmp/hello/"), "root")` project).

+"Dependencies" was discussed in detail in the previous page.

+We'll discuss "Delegates" later.

 Try `inspect fullClasspath` (as opposed to the above example, `inspect Test / fullClasspath`) to get a sense of the difference.
 Because the configuration is omitted, it is autodetected as `Compile`.
 `inspect Compile / fullClasspath` should therefore look the same as `inspect fullClasspath`.

+#### When to specify a scope

+You need to specify the scope if the key in question is normally scoped.
+For example, the `compile` task, by default, is scoped to `Compile` and `Test` configurations, and does not exist outside of those scopes.

+To change the value associated with the `compile` key, you need to write `Compile / compile` or `Test / compile`.
+Using plain compile would define a new compile task scoped to the current project, rather than overriding the standard compile tasks which are scoped to a configuration.

+If you get an error like "Reference to undefined setting", often you've failed to specify a scope, or you've specified the wrong scope.
+The key you're using may be defined in some other scope. sbt will try to suggest what you meant as part of the error message;
+look for "Did you mean Compile / compile?"

+One way to think of it is that a name is only part of a key.
+In reality, all keys consist of both a name, and a scope (where the scope has three axes).
+The entire expression `Compile / packageBin / packageOptions` is a key name, in other words.
+Simply `packageOptions` is also a key name, but a different one (for keys with no slashes, a scope is implicitly assumed: current project, `Zero` config, `Zero` task).

 #### Build-level settings